RaczeQ/RaczeQ/_posts/2024-12-21-City-Summit.md

 Overall I was happy with how fast I was able to push out a finalized app to the public.
 Automatic theme adjustment for the Plotly chart with `st.plotly_chart` was also really handy.
 All required calculations are saved on disk, so consequent runs do not have to redo all the steps (until the app is stopped because of no activity).

+I've also included the option to download the generated heightmap as a numpy array if anyone wants to experiment with it.

 The code is publicly available on the [City Summit 🏙️🗻 GitHub repository](https://github.com/raczeq/city-summit).

 ## Summary